catalyst-cloud/catalystcloud-docs/source/tutorials/using-an-openstack-vagrant-provider-on-the-catalyst-cloud.rst

 * You are familiar with Vagrant and its use case and wish to make use of OpenStack as a provider
-* You are familiar with basic usage of the Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
+* You are familiar with basic usage of the Sky TV (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
 * You already have Vagrant installed on your machine